Lee DeWyze: Philanthropy

 DeWyze has been involved with several charity organizations.
 In July 2012, he teamed with The Heart Foundation's "One for the Heart" Campaign, offering his song "Fight" as a free download to those who donated to the organization.
 He has twice performed at the Gateway for Cancer Research's annual Cures Gala charity event; once in November 2012 and once in October 2013.

 In September 2012, DeWyze performed at Stars on Staff, a charity event held by Music in Schools Today.
 In November of that year, he performed at the 2013 IP Summit – an event promoting the protection of intellectual property rights, which was held by the Global Intellectual Property Center at the U.S. Chamber of Commerce.

 That December, DeWyze performed at Kringle Mingle, a fundraiser event for the Covenant HealthCare's Covenant Kids Foundation.
 The following year, in February, he performed at the Chicago Auto Show's First Look for Charity, raising funds for various local charities.

 Personal life

 DeWyze has several tattoos.
 On his arm, there is a tattoo reading "Lord, my body has been a good friend but I won't need it when I reach the end," lyrics from "Miles From Nowhere" by Cat Stevens.
 Other art includes a silhouette of the Chicago flag and tree of life on his right arm and a Shel Silverstein illustration on his left arm.

 On July 27, 2011, DeWyze announced his engagement to model and actress Jonna Walsh.
 The couple married on July 21, 2012.
+DeWyze and Walsh met on the set for the music video of his single "Sweet Serendipity".